 how to calculate cogs

-so, how do i deal with inventory and cost of goods sold on my tax return?
+So, how do I deal with inventory and cost of goods sold on my tax return?

 At the end of the tax year, you’ll be required to report your total “ending inventory” bucket on your tax return.
 Basically, all the tax man cares about are your year-end totals for inventory and COGS.
 In order to calculate these amounts, you’ll also need to know your total inventoriable supply purchases for the year.